 How Much Does a Nashville Motorcycle Accident Lawyer Cost?

-The team at Larry R. Williams, PLLC handles Nashville motorcycle accident claims on a contingency fee basis.
+The team at The Williams Firm handles Nashville motorcycle accident claims on a contingency fee basis.
 This means a few things for our clients.
 Before beginning work on the case, we work with the client to determine an agreed-upon percentage of the final settlement or jury verdict that will be paid towards legal fees.
 However, while the case is ongoing, clients do not have to pay anything out-of-pocket.
 They will not have to pay court costs or legal fees, and they will not have to cover the expenses related to any investigation into the motorcycle accident.

 Our clients only pay legal fees after we successfully recover compensation for their losses.
 If we do not win the case, clients pay nothing at all.
 This type of fee arrangement helps ensure that individuals, regardless of their income level, are able to hold at-fault parties accountable after a motorcycle accident occurs in Nashville.